ray-project/ray/doc/source/raysgd/raysgd_pytorch.rst

 Setting up training
 -------------------

-The ``PyTorchTrainer`` can be constructed with functions that construct components of the training script.
-Specifically, it needs constructors for the Model, Data, Optimizer, and Loss.
-This is so that we can create replicated copies of the neural network/optimizer across different devices and machines.
+The ``PyTorchTrainer`` can be constructed with functions that wrap components of the training script.
+Specifically, it needs constructors for the Model, Data, Optimizer, and Loss to create replicated copies across different devices and machines.

 For example: